 Graduate students may take 9 hours without restriction.
-Students who wish to take more than 9 hours need to have approval from their advisor and the Department Chair.
+Students who wish to take more than 9 hours need to have approval from their adviser and the Department Chair.
 Students using financial aid must take a minimum of 6 hours.
-For more information on registration see the graduate catalog (when the web page comes up, look for the drop down menu and highlight 2021-2022 Graduate School Course Catalog).
+For more information on registration see the university catalog (when the web page comes up, look for the drop down menu in the photo header and choose the latest Graduate School Course Catalog).